The Dashboard has encountered an exception!

 There are some guides for merging LVM volumes that would help with just merging /home in to the root partition.

 However, the landing zone is something you always have to keep in mind.
 If you make it large you do not have to worry about it, especially the first time you bring data in.

-#8 Updated by cbelldina over 4 years ago
+#8 Updated by cbelldina almost 5 years ago